 What is a Royal Commission?

 A Royal Commission is a formal body established by a Governor for the purpose of making a public investigation into a particular issue.
-There are a number of Royal Commissions currently taking place, and at Emma Turnbull Lawyers we have extensive experience in representing witnesses and appearing in hearings.
+Emma Turnbull Lawyers have extensive experience in representing witnesses and appearing in hearings.

-The Royal Commission has powers beyond ordinary Court powers and you can be compelled to answer questions.
-It is important to understand your obligations but also to ensure that you have representation to assist you and protect your legal interests throughout the hearing.
+The Royal Commission has powers beyond ordinary Court powers, such as the power to compel a witness to answer questions.
+It is important to understand your obligations and also ensure that you have representation to assist you and protect your legal interests throughout the hearing.

 What is a summons?